qmk/qmk_firmware/users/ericgebhart/readme.md

 Features:
+  * Everything is configurable from config.h and .def files.
   * Def files for most things.
   * Custom key codes are mostly defined automatically.
   * Everything is chosen or turned on and off in config.h